Apostrophe

 group members tab

 The second tab in this section is the "Members" tab.
-This tab lists the "Title" and "Username" or all users who are members of the group.
+This tab lists the "Title" and "Username" of all users who are members of the group.
 Additionally, it lists all groups of which that particular user is a member.

 Users